 With the price of oil remaining weak and no real signs that it’s going to meaningfully improve any time soon, Husky Energy Inc. (TSX:HSE) is turning to asset sales in order to bolster its balance sheet.
-That?s typically tough to do in an environment like this because so many would-be buyers have their own balance sheet issues or can?t access capital.
+That’s typically tough to do in an environment like this because so many would-be buyers have their own balance sheet issues or can’t access capital.
+However, Husky Energy doesn’t seem to be having issues finding buyers for the assets it’s unloading.
+Recent reports suggest that there are multiple bidders for its asset packages.
+A bidding war Husky Energy currently has a number of assets…

 To keep reading, enter your email address or login below.